byronyasgur/vv/README.md

 ### Windows Install Instructions

-There is no windows installer but these instructions have been tested and do work
+There is no windows installer yet but these instructions have been tested and do work ( more info https://github.com/bradp/vv/issues/33  - based on @Vinsanity's steps )

 1. Clone the vv repo to a designated folder. `git clone https://github.com/bradp/vv.git vv`